fons/cl-mongo/README.md

 ## What's missing

 At least the following is missing :

 * Request id/ Response id are left 0 in the header.
-* Serialization of binary data.
-* Serialization of code scope.
-* Advanced queries like min/max queries, group by, snapshot support.
-* Aggregation except for distinct and group by.
 * GridFS
 * ......

 ## API documentation